 Getting Things Done

 I was sent to our nation’s capital with a clear message from hard-working Arizonans living throughout the 4th district: End the status quo of business as usual in Washington D.C.
-That means taking bold action to stop out-of-control federal spending, blocking the numerous executive overreaches from a lawless Obama Administration, and fighting for commonsense solutions to expand economic opportunities for Arizonans.
+That means taking bold action to stop out-of-control federal spending and fighting for commonsense solutions to expand economic opportunities for Arizonans.

 In pursuit of these goals, I am proud that I was the most effective member of the 113th Congress.
 During those two years I was able to get six bills and 12 other legislative efforts signed into law and pass 24 amendments through the House of Representatives – more than any other Member of Congress.
 During my relatively short tenure in Congress, I have passed 11 bills and 20 other legislative initiatives into law and 79 amendments through the House.